 The app is ad-free and will cost just $0.99 in the App Store.

 Alarm clocks have long been part of our lives.
 I still have the classic table alarm clock with the round dial.
 Rising early in the morning can really help you stay more productive and get more stuff done.
-Plus, it's good for health.
+Plus, it's good for your health.

-Next up: Do you have Philips Hue lights installed?
+Do you have Philips Hue lights installed?
 Below is a simple guide to automatically turn them on when you wake up.